 I was going to start this article off with, "Living in Europe, especially as an au pair, doesn’t mean traveling abroad every weekend, popping off to Paris or Berlin on a train or taking a cheap flight to London on a whim."

-However, I am currently sat on an ICE International train from Amsterdam to Düsseldorf that cost me €55 return, to visit a friend I ‘met’ on Instagram.
+However, I am currently sitting on an ICE International train from Amsterdam to Düsseldorf that cost me €55 return, to visit a friend I ‘met’ on Instagram.
 So I guess I can’t say that now!

 Now, back to the top at hand, being an au pair and living in the Netherlands.

-I have lived abroad a few times throughout Europe with Working Holiday Visa’s but I have always wanted to be an au pair, however it just never worked out timing wise.
+I have lived abroad a few times throughout Europe with Working Holiday Visas but I have always wanted to be an au pair, however it just never worked out timing wise.
 Until now.

 As a 29 year old Australian, I checked out what specific countries offer to people of my age and nationality, and having a good friend who was an au pair in the Netherlands after university, I basically just decided... boom, I shall be living in the Netherlands!